pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 - when nodes change (for central provisioning)
 - when storage classes change (for persistent volumes)
 - when volumes were created or deleted (for central provisioning)
+- when volumes are resized or snapshots are created or deleted (for persistent volumes)
-- periodically, to detect changes in the underlying backing store; a CSI spec extension would be necessary to avoid this polling (all cases)
+- periodically, to detect changes in the underlying backing store (all cases)

-That last point also covers ephemeral inline volumes, because creating or deleting those is not something that external-provisioner gets notified of.
+Because sidecars are currently separated, external-snapshotter is unaware of resizing and snapshotting.
+It also not involved with ephemeral inline volumes.
+The periodic polling will catch up with changes caused by those operations.

 ### Using capacity information